Keyple plugins for proprietary smart card readers

 The Keyple project already hosts several plugins for interfacing with “standard” smartcard reader solutions (PC/SC, Android NFC / OMAPI), or for emulating readers.

-• The Famoco plugin interfaces only with SAM readers, as the contactless reader on the Famoco supported terminals is based on the standard Android NFC API (natively supported by Keyple).
+• Famoco β€” interfaces with SAM readers only; the contactless reader on Famoco terminals relies on the standard Android NFC API, which Keyple supports natively.

-• In addition to SAM readers, the Coppernic, Flowbird and Bluebird plug-ins manage an observable contactless reader (capable of detecting the card presence).
+• Coppernic, Arrive and Bluebird β€” manage both SAM readers and an observable contactless reader (capable of detecting card insertion and removal).

 NameSupported DeviceNative reader library accessibilityInterfaceOSLanguage